dipdup-io/dipdup/docs/getting-started/templates-and-variables.md

             entrypoint: call
 ```

-Templates have the same syntax as [indexes](../config.md) of all kinds; the only difference is that they additionally support placeholders enabling parameterization:
+Templates have the same syntax as indexes of all kinds; the only difference is that they additionally support placeholders enabling parameterization:

 ```yaml
 field: <placeholder>
 ```

-Template above can be resolved in a following way:
+The template above can be resolved in the following way:

 ```yaml
 contracts: